sitegeist/Sitegeist.NeosGuidelines/Documentation/PackageRequirements.md

 Hint: This list can be altered with the Setting `Sitegeist.NeosGuidelines.packages.validators.Fusion.options.abstractNodeTypePrefixes`

-3. All *.Fusion files define a prototype that matches the fileName and path
+3. The dirname of the `*.fusion`-file represents the beginning of the prototype-name

-   To find the definition of a prototype easoily all prototype-names habe to match the filenames.
+   To find the definition of a prototype easily all fusion files must be placed in directories that match the start of the prototype-name with `/` replacing the `.`.

+4. The filename of the `*.fusion`-file represents the end of the prototype-name or is `index

+   To find the definition of a prototype easily all the names of the `*.fusion`-file must represent the end of the fusion-prototype name.
+In addition `index.fusion` is also considered a valid fusion-filename.

+5. Together dirname and filename represent the whole prototype-name

-   We do not make an assumption wether the namespace parts are represented by pathes or dots in the filename and we also ignore an inde.fusion a Namespace part.
+   We do not make an assumption wether the prototype-name is represented by filename, directory or both, we only ensure the prototype-name is fully represented.

-   Examples:

-   -  `Component/Molecule/Link.fusion` -> `prototype(Vendor.Site:Component.Molecule.Link)`
-   -  `Component/Molecule/Link/index.fusion` -> `prototype(Vendor.Site:Component.Molecule.Link)`
+Examples for valid filenames for the prototype `Vendor.Site:Blog.Document`:

-   -  `Component/Molecule/Link.fusion` -> `prototype(Vendor.Site:Component.Molecule.Link)`
+ -  `Blog.Document.fusion`
-   -  `Component/Teaser/index.fusion` -> `prototype(Vendor.Site:Component.Teaser)`
+ -  `Blog/Document.fusion`
-   -  `Component/Teaser/Product.fusion` -> `prototype(Vendor.Site:Component.Teaser.Product)`
+ -  `Blog/Document/index.fusion`
-   -  `Component/Teaser.Product.fusion` -> `prototype(Vendor.Site:Component.Teaser.Product)`
+ -  `Blog/Document/Document.fusion`
-   -  `Component/Teaser/Product/index.fusion` -> `prototype(Vendor.Site:Component.Teaser.Product)`
+ -  `Blog/Document/Blog.Document.fusion`